linkedin/rest.li/docs/gradle.md

       // artifact names for 'data-model', 'avro-schema' and 'rest-model' may be added as well if needed }

-The 'artifacts' section tells gradle to build jar files for the rest client bindings and the data templates.
+The `artifacts` section tells gradle to build jar files for the rest client bindings and the data templates.

 The configure part instructs gradle to publish both artifacts into maven.
-Setting names for each (by default gradle names the artifact publish to maven to 'api' and since there are two artifacts, they need to be given distinct names).
+Set names for each.
+(By default, gradle names the artifact publish to maven to `api`.
+Since there are two artifacts, they need to be given distinct names.)

 Next, update the root build.gradle file to include project information withing the subprojects section: